 There are more people living in the neighborhood employed as sales and service workers (58.5%) than almost any neighborhood in the country.
 From fast-food service workers to major sales accounts, sales and service workers make up the largest proportion of our national employment picture.
 But despite that size and importance nationally, this neighborhood still stands out as unique due to the dominance of people living here who work in such occupations.

-American households most often have a car, and regularly they have two or three.
-But households in the neighborhood buck this trend.
+Most American households own a car or other vehicle.
+Many own two cars or perhaps three.
+In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
+But NeighborhoodScout's analysis revealed that households in the neighborhood have a highly unusual car ownership.
 Residents of this neighborhood must really love automobiles.
 NeighborhoodScout's Analysis reveals that 36.9% of the households here have four, five, or more cars.
 That is more cars per household than in 97.1% of the neighborhoods in the nation.

 Did you know that the neighborhood has more Romanian and Danish ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 3.3% of this neighborhood's residents have Romanian ancestry and 3.3% have Danish ancestry.